-- ŧ

-- 1. Where do RFCs come from?

-- 2. Writing an Internet Draft

-- Things to think about before writing your draft

-- Contents of an Internet-Draft

-- 3. The lifecycle from Internet-Draft to RFC

-- Common questions and where to look for more information
+- 1. Where do RFCs come from? - 2.
+Writing an Internet-Draft - Things to think about before writing your draft - Contents of an Internet-Draft - 3.
+The lifecycle from Internet-Draft to RFC - 4.
+Common questions and where to find more information